-But lime plasters and washes can add character almost anywhere—well beyond plain walls.
-“It’s a material that is not only natural and beautiful but incredibly flexible,” the Domingue team advises.
-Here are seven ways to add intrigue elsewhere.
+But lime plasters and washes can add character almost anywhere—well beyond walls.
+“It’s a material that is not only natural and beautiful but incredibly flexible,” the Domingue team says.
+Here are seven ways to add intrigue with lime finishes.

 Photography courtesy of Domingue Architectural Finishes.